Chemical-technical products

 | |||||||||||||||||||||

-Palm oil | Core | Award criteria | Cosmetic products | ||||||||||||||||||
+Palm oil | Core | Technical specification | Cosmetic products | ||||||||||||||||||

 Limitation of biocides | Core | Technical specification | Cosmetic products | ||||||||||||||||||

-Criterion information To avoid over-use of antimicrobial substances, which may lead to the development of resistance in bacteria, it is important to limit the content of biocides in the products.
-Criterion text The product shall not be intended to have an antimicrobial function, i.e it may only contain biocides in order to preserve the product or the raw material in the product. | |||||||||||||||||||||
+Criterion information The purpose of this requirement is to avoid biocidal products as they may contain substances that are hazardous to the environment and health.
+Criterion text The product shall not be intended to have an antimicrobial function, i.e. it can only contain biocides in order to preserve the product or the raw material in the product. | |||||||||||||||||||||

 Plastic packaging | Core | Technical specification | Cosmetic products | ||||||||||||||||||